- Step 1: Save Your Hatches Into CAD

-- Before you can save your hatch into our system, you'll need to save it into AutoCAD.
+- Before you can save your hatch into our system, you'll need to:

 - As you may know, hatches are saved as PAT (.pat) files.
 We recommend creating a single temporary folder to store copies of all your hatch files.
 You can place this folder in the location of your choice – even directly on your computer's C drive.

 This folder will be a temporary location for your PAT files for the purpose of importing them into CAD.
 Always keep a backup of your PAT files.
 You'll want to remove this folder from the Support File Search Path once you have saved all your hatches into our system.

 For CAD to be able to read your hatches, you'll first need to place them in what's known as the Support File Search Path.
 This folder path is available in the AutoCAD Options.